edimaudo/hackathon_coding_challenges/Innocentive/MISO/Miso_challenge_solution.md

 An OMS is any type of software or computing device that assists in locating, analyzing, and fixing an outage on the energy grid.
 OMS operates within the context of individual utilities, they are often able to coordinate with many different sources of data in order to get an accurate image of the grid in real-time.
 Some key sources that enable an OMS to function are a Geographical Information System (GIS), a Customer Information System (CIS), Automated Metering Infrastructure (AMI), Mobile Workforce Management Systems (MWM), and Supervisory Control and Data Acquisition Systems (SCADA).
 Some features of an OMS can include but are not limited to, automatically reading grid data to determine an outage, alerting utility operators of any outages, and sending notifications to nearby field crews to investigate and fix outages. (https://www.awesense.com/what-are-outage-management-systems-oms/)

-## Benefits ot OMS
-- An OMS can make a big difference for your local/national utility and for your own power usage.
-Using new meter technology like AMI, outages are now detected faster than ever.
-Combined with a good OMS software, many outages today are fixed without anyone even noticing they occurred.
-- Though many outages are detected when a person loses power in their home and calls up their local utility, a reliable OMS can identify this information and provide a quicker response than waiting for you and your neighbor to dial in.
-- This automated coordination and processing an OMS provides means more reliable power and faster resolution for issues to help keep your home running smoothly.

 ## Features
 It is an integrated set of applications that streamline work processes and improve communications between field and operations personnel.
 It allows generation and transmission asset owners (and operators) the ability to comprehensively manage all outages and their lifecycles, from planning and operations all the way through reporting to ISO scheduling entities, NERC, etc